beshu-tech/readonlyrest-docs/elasticsearch.md

   cache_ttl: 10 sec
 ```

-It handles LDAP authorization only using configured LDAP connector (here `ldap1`).
+It handles LDAP authorization only using the configured LDAP connector (here `ldap1`).
 It matches when previously authenticated user has groups in LDAP and when he belongs to at least one of the configured groups.
-Check [LDAP connector section](elasticsearch.md#ldap-connector) to see how to configure the connector.
+Check the [LDAP connector section](elasticsearch.md#ldap-connector) to see how to configure the connector.

 #### `ldap_auth`